Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 Postgres restricts all identifiers to 63 characters or less.
 If your stream includes column names longer than 63 characters, they will be truncated to this length.
-If this results in two columns having the same name, Hero Pixel may modify these column names to avoid the collision.
+If this results in two columns having the same name, HeroPixelmay modify these column names to avoid the collision.

 ## Creating dependent objects

 :::caution

 This section involves running `DROP ...
-CASCADE` on the tables that Hero Pixel produces.
+CASCADE` on the tables that HeroPixelproduces.
 Make sure you fully understand the consequences before enabling this option. **Permanent** data loss is possible with this option!

 :::

-You may want to create objects that depend on the tables generated by Hero Pixel, such as views.
+You may want to create objects that depend on the tables generated by HeroPixel such as views.
 If you do so, we strongly recommend:

 - Using a tool like `dbt` to automate the creation